 The large intestine, or colon, has several roles including water absorption and immunity.
-The chyme that enters the colon is already very concentrated as most of the water has already been absorbed.
+The chyme that enters the colon is already very concentrated because most of the water has already been absorbed.
 Thus, the large intestine is specialised to work in the environment this produces.

 The walls also contain gastrointestinal lymphoid tissue (GALT) that contributes to the body’s immune defences.

 The colon helps to absorb a small volume of water from the lumen (400ml/day).
-As the chyme is very concentrated by the time it reaches here the colon must work against a larger osmotic pressure gradient than in the rest of the GIT.
+As the chyme is very concentrated by the time it reaches here, the colon must work against a larger osmotic pressure gradient than in the rest of the GIT.
 In other words, it must move water against the gradient for osmosis.